mehdimerbah/BioinfoScripting/final_project/README.md

 ### Testing The Scripts

-The following is a small test of the scripts on the given files.
+The following is a small gif showing a test of the scripts on the given data.

 ![](Test.gif)